-- NEVER leave children unattended in or around an automobile, not even with the windows down.
+- NEVER leave children alone in or around vehicles, not even with the windows down.
 This applies to pets as well.

 - Make your child as visible as possible.
 Place rear-facing car seats in the middle of the back seat.

-- Ask your childcare provider to call you if your child does not show up for childcare as scheduled.
+- Ask your childcare provider to call you immediately if your child hasn’t arrived as scheduled.

 - Try to plan ahead when you have errands.
 Run errands when your spouse, trusted neighbor or friend can watch your child.

-- Remember to use drive-through convenience provide by banks, dry cleaners, phamacies, restaurants and other businesses.
+- Remember to use the drive-through convenience provided by banks, dry cleaners, pharmacies, restaurants & other businesses.

-- When a child is missing, check vehicles and trunks immediately.
+- When a child is missing, check vehicles & trunks immediately.

-- If you see an unnattended child in a car, call 911 immediately.
+- If you see an unattended child in a car, call 911 immediately.

-Preventing Child Deaths in Missouri-The Missouri Child Fatality Review Program Annual Report for 2010 *See page 36 regarding Keeping Children Safe In & Around Motor Vehicles.
+Preventing Child Deaths in Missouri-The Missouri Child Fatality Review Program Annual Report – State Technical Assistance Team (STAT)